 My eyes remained fine.
 (Some people it was thought back then could have eye issues from it.)

-The Cases Against Dr. Gloor
+The Cases Against Dr. Gloor, the Lyme Doctor

-Since then the RI Department of Health has tried to take away his medical license – for overtreating patients!
+Since then the RI Department of Health has tried to take away his medical license – for overtreating patients.
 There is a petition and a Go-Fund page for Dr. Gloor from his patients.

 I’ve done both for this doctor that saved me from this horrible disease.
+However he was disbarred back in 2017, reinstated and suspended in 2021.
+You can read more about it here.

-Back in 2020, I had a friend who has gone to him for Lyme with much success as well with her Lyme disease.
+Back in 2016, I had a friend who has gone to him for Lyme with much success as well with her Lyme disease.
 She was also prescribed Plaquenil (hydroxychloroquine) with antibiotics.

 Overcoming Lyme Disease Again